-There's a bit of a divide among veterans about what you say back.
+There’s a bit of a divide among veterans about what you say in response.
 I think you are totally fine with that, just expressing your appreciation of the sentiment.

 I can understand where both sides are coming from.
 But on the positive side, if those people didn’t say anything and if you never got told that…I feel like every veteran, no matter how hard you eye roll at it, would much rather have that instead of civilians not being nice at all.
 Thankfully, we’ve come so far from the days of Vietnam when veterans coming home were spit on or protested at airports.

 It’s on us veterans to capitalize on those moments, and maybe continue the discussion, or just be appreciative when that moment is happening.

 Many service members have trouble getting out and trying to fit into the civilian world and properly transition.
 What’s it been like for you, getting out of the Marine Corps?

 This is one of the parts of my journey where I kind of cringe, and I hate that I can’t truly relate to a veteran that did their four years and got out.
 I didn’t have a ‘normal’ transition.

 One of the positives about spending three years in a hospital is I had time to truly think about and reflect not only on where I’d been and what I’d made it through, but where I was going.

 In between all the surgeries and therapy, I really took time to think about my life.
 I’d only been in the Marine Corps for about a year and a half before I was injured.
 And I joined because I wanted to commit myself — whether it was four years or 20 years — to a greater purpose than myself.